MystenLabs/sui/doc/src/contribute/observability.md

 by a default 20%.
 Profiling files are named `jeprof.<TIMESTAMP>.<memorysize>MB.prof` so that it is easy to correlate to metrics and incidents, for ease of debugging.

-For the memory profiling to work, the following environment variables need to be set (and if you use the Docker image, they are set automatically):
+For the memory profiling to work, you need to set the following environment variables.
+If you use the [Docker image](https://github.com/MystenLabs/sui/tree/main/docker/fullnode#readme), they are set automatically):

 * `MALLOC_CONF=prof:true`
 * `_RJEM_MALLOC_CONF=prof:true`